-This week’s episode is titled – “Launch”
+This episode of CS is titled – “Transitions”

-If that had been the end of Jesus’ story, how might history have labeled Him?
-Some skeptics, rejecting Jesus’ resurrection, consider Him a religious & social reformer who wanted to turn the stiff formalism of 1st Century Judaism into a more personal & intimate faith in God.
+Modern skeptics who consider the resurrection a mythic post-script, added by Jesus’ later followers, cast Jesus as a religious & social reformer; one whose goal was to turn the stiff formalism of 1st Century Judaism into a more personal & intimate faith in God.
 These skeptics recast the miracles attributed to Jesus as myths meant to explain the effect of His charismatic personality on others.
-They say He didn’t really turn a few fish & loaves of bread into fish sandwiches for thousands; He merely used the generosity of a young boy to provoke the crowd to share with one another.
+They contend Jesus didn’t really turn a few fish & loaves into fish sandwiches for thousands; He merely used the generosity of a young boy to provoke the crowd to share with one another.
 He didn’t really walk on water, He merely came along the shore in a low lying mist.
 And He didn’t really rise from the dead; His example of love for God and others merely inspired the disciples to follow His example.
-His memory endured, not His literal person; say the scoffers.
+His MEMORY endured, not His literal person; says the skeptic.

-So, was Jesus merely a reformer?
+So, WAS Jesus merely a reformer?
 Was His mission just to return Judaism to something Moses would have given a hearty thumbs-up to?

 This becomes clear when we consider the words of Jesus at that last meal He shared with His disciples.
 When He took the cup to inaugurate the rite of Communion, He said something remarkable.
 “This is the NEW COVENANT in my blood which is shed for you.”
-Those young men sitting round that table could not mistake what Jesus meant for it something that had been burned into them since childhood.
+Those young men sitting round that table could not mistake what Jesus meant, for it was something that had been burned into them since childhood.
 Jesus made claim to the cherished promise of the Prophet Jeremiah who in ch.
 31 said,

 “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and with the house of Judah—not according to the covenant that I made with their fathers in the day that I took them by the hand to lead them out of the land of Egypt, My covenant which they broke, though I was a husband to them, says the Lord.
 But this is the covenant that I will make with the house of Israel after those days, says the Lord: I will put My law in their minds, and write it on their hearts; and I will be their God, and they shall be My people.
 No more shall every man teach his neighbor, and every man his brother, saying, ‘Know the Lord,’ for they all shall know Me, from the least of them to the greatest of them, says the Lord.
 For I will forgive their iniquity, and their sin I will remember no more.”

 Jesus laid claim to that promise, saying He was its fulfillment & what He was about to do in going to the cross would activate the New Covenant.
-Jesus didn’t come to reform Judaism or refresh the covenant Moses mediated with Israel.
+Jesus didn’t come just to reform Judaism or refresh the covenant Moses mediated with Israel.
 He came to consummate that covenant and initiate a new, based not on the performance of the Mosaic Law, but on abiding faith in Him.

 But His resurrection changed everything.
-It turned His timid band of followers into men of unquenchable vision & determination.
+It turned His timid band of followers into men of unquenchable vision & voracious determination.
 Only the resurrection can account for the dramatic change that took place in those who’d followed Jesus.

-In writing to the Corinthians some years later, the Apostle Paul said that in His post-resurrection appearances, Jesus was seen by some 500 at one time, not just the original handful of disciples.
+In writing to the Corinthians some years later, the Apostle Paul said that in His post-resurrection appearances, Jesus was seen by some 500 at one time—not just the original handful of disciples.
 It was this critical mass of witness that made sure the news of His resurrection wasn’t suppressed by the authorities.
-And it was the surety that Jesus had been dead, then made alive that compelled His followers to remain faithful, even in the face of martyrdom.
+And it was the surety Jesus had been dead, then made alive that compelled His followers to remain faithful, even in the face of martyrdom.

-After a brief stint back in their home region of Galilee, the disciples permanently relocated to Jerusalem.
+So, after a brief stint back in their home region of Galilee, the disciples permanently relocated to Jerusalem.
 It was reasonable that the center of their movement be at the heart of the Jewish world.

 These new communities, while still primarily Jewish in composition, were made up of Jews more acclimated to the Greco-Roman culture of the Mediterranean world than those in Jerusalem.
-When word reached the mother church in Jerusalem that new fellowships were springing up in other places, the apostles sent delegates to the new communities to establish a connection.
+When word reached the mother church in Jerusalem that new fellowships were springing up in other places, the apostles sent delegates to these new communities to establish a connection.
 One of the representatives they sent out was an elder named Barnabas.
-He visited the church in the Syrian capital of Antioch, 3rd largest city of the Roman Empire with a population of a half-million.
-The church there was something new, a mixture of Jewish & Gentile believers.
+He visited the church in the Syrian capital of Antioch, 3rd largest city of the Roman Empire, with a population of a half-million.
+The church there was something new; a mixture of Jewish & Gentile believers.
 It was at Antioch the followers of Jesus were first called “Christians.”

 The readiness of Jewish believers at Antioch to welcome Gentiles into their fold shifted the focus of missionary activity from Jerusalem to Antioch.
 It was at Antioch that one man rose to leadership who would, next to Jesus, have the greatest impact on Christianity – Saul of Tarsus, or as he’s more commonly known, Paul.

-But when Paul finally entered Damascus it was a very different man from the one who set out from Jerusalem a few days before.
+But when Paul finally entered Damascus it was a very different man from the one who’d set out from Jerusalem a few days before.
 In a vision of the risen Christ, Paul realized Jesus was indeed the Messiah & the Gospel he’d been trying to stamp out wasn’t a dangerous heresy; it was the Truth of God.

-When he returned to Jerusalem, the leaders of the church were wary of him.
+When he returned to Jerusalem, the leaders of the Church were wary of him.
 After all, this was the guy who’d just ravaged them.
 But when it became clear he was a genuine believer, the apostles embraced him.

 Well à sort of.

 2nd Generation Christianity was still officially headquartered at Jerusalem with the apostles as the authority.
-But the focus of activity shifted to urban centers outside of Israel.
+But the focus of activity shifted to urban centers outside Israel.
 An increasing number of Gentiles were now being won to the faith.
-As cultural Jews, 1st Generation believers continued to cast their faith in Jewish forms.
+As cultural Jews, 1st Gen believers continued to cast their faith in Jewish forms.

-2nd Generation believers counted the ritual aspects of the Mosaic law as having been meant to point to Jesus & consummated by Him.
+2nd Gen believers counted the ritual aspects of the Mosaic law as having been meant to point to Jesus & consummated by Him.
 They felt there was now no need to engage in or observe such rituals any longer.
 A kosher diet, keeping the Sabbath, & circumcision weren’t considered essential practices in following Jesus.

-Even though Acts 15 sees the leadership of the church in Jerusalem deciding the matter in favor of the 2nd Generation position, diehard 1st Gen advocates continued to promote the idea that if believers wanted to have a God-approved lifestyle they had to adhere to the Mosaic law-whether Jew or Gentile.
+Even though Acts 15 sees the leadership of the church in Jerusalem deciding the matter in favor of the 2nd Generation position, diehard 1st Gen advocates continued to promote the idea that if believers wanted to have a God-approved lifestyle they had to adhere to the Mosaic law; whether Jew or Gentile.
 These “Judaizers,” as they were called, proved to be one of the Apostle Paul’s biggest trials.
 They dogged his steps, infiltrating churches he’d planted after he left, claiming they were there to complete what Paul had only begun.
-They sought to turn Paul’s converts to Jesus, to Moses.
+They sought to turn Paul’s converts to Jesus à to Moses.
 Some of Paul’s letters are eloquent & at times scathing rebuttals to the problems introduced by the Judaizers.

 But the grace described in the New Testament is no license to sin.
-For Paul & those 2nd Generation Christians who carried the gospel throughout the Mediterranean world, if someone genuinely believed in Christ, they’d been born again & would demonstrate a new life commensurate with the life & teaching of Christ.
+For Paul & those 2nd Generation Christians who carried the Gospel throughout the Mediterranean world, if someone genuinely believed in Christ, they’d been born again & WOULD demonstrate a new life commensurate with the life & teaching of Christ.